kurtcms/thoughts/README.md

 ## Installation

-Download a copy of the themme with `git submodule`
+Download a copy of the theme with `git submodule`

 ```shell
 $ cd /hugo/